FGMEMBERS/bluebird/readme.txt

                  workaround is in place, see ufo-ai.xml
              Can not land or drive on hills.
 Flight attitude is hard linked to joystick controls.

- Other known deficiencies:
-             Bounds checking for max-speed miss some rapid requests.
-              You are responsible for any hull damage from flying too fast with doors open! ;)

  ___________ This model is released under the terms of the GPLv2 ___________